k2view-academy/K2View-Academy/articles/34_JMX_statistics/How_to_Enable_the_JMX_Exporter_for_Fabric.md

 After successful enablement:

 * The JMX Exporter JAR is loaded into the Fabric JVM as a Java agent
 * Fabric and JVM metrics are served at localhost:7170/metrics
 * iid_finder metrics are served at localhost:7270/metrics
 * The /metrics endpoint returns Prometheus-format text
 * The endpoint is ready to be scraped by Prometheus (VM) or Grafana Agent (Kubernetes)

 # 6. Troubleshooting

-## /metrics returns nothing or connection refused
+## /metrics returns nothing, or connection refused

 * Confirm the javaagent line was written to jvm.options — check the file directly
 * Confirm Fabric was restarted after the javaagent line was added
 * Confirm the port in the curl command matches the port in jvm.options (default: 7170)
 * Confirm the exporter JAR exists at the expected path

 ## jvm.options does not contain the javaagent line